 Kate Witney was born in Louth and studied at Homerton College, Cambridge and The Royal Northern College of Music in Manchester.
 She has appeared as soloist in venues such as The Bridgewater Hall, Manchester, The Adrian Boult Hall, Birmingham and Lincoln, Southwark and Versailles Cathedrals.
 In 2002 she was asked to sing an Armenian folk song at the National Holocaust Memorial event, which was televised.

 In opera, with Opera North, amongst others, and in recitals and concerts, Kate has sung throughout this country as well as in France and Germany.
 With the actor Ian Hogg she has presented an evening of readings and songs by James Hogg as part of the Lincoln Book Festival.
-Recently she gave recitals in Tewkesbury Abbey, as part of the Tewkesbury Medieval Fair, and at the Lincoln Early Music Festival .
+In recent years she has given recitals in Tewkesbury Abbey, as part of the Tewkesbury Medieval Fair, and at the Lincoln Early Music Festival.

 As a busy recitalist Kate works regularly with the pianist Stuart Bower and the lutenist Robert Foster.
 Kate and Stuart gave a recital in the inaugural Lincoln International Chamber Music Festival, whilst Kate and Robert are currently working on 16th and 17th century English and Italian music for voice and theorbo.
 The CD of their popular Christmas programme ‘Rejoice and be merry’ is proving very successful.
 Kate was invited back to the Lincoln International Chamber Music Festival to celebrate the anniversary of the death of Ralph Vaughan Williams and gave a recital entitled 'Along the Field' with Stuart Bower and the violinist Chris Rogers, which explored the more unexpected side of the legacy of folk song in the work of Vaughan Williams and Percy Grainger.